Bus-Data-NYC/mta-bus-monitor-node/README.md

 ### Scrape mode and archive mode
 Scrape will run an API call to MTA OBA Bustime API at roughly 30 second intervals (the timing of which can be adjusted via a customizable component, described later on).
 It will upload the resuling data to an Azure cloud database, the details of which are hosted in `credentials.js` under the key `azure`.
 There are two elements within that.
 The first is temp, which handles the scraped components and the second is `archive`, which is the blob service that holds the archived, compressed daily aggregates from 24 hours of scraping, run every new day according to UTC.

+### Setting up a CRON job for the archive mode
+If you want to set up the archiver to run once daily automatically, you can set up a CRON job to do so.
+Given that this project is based in NYC and UTC is 5 hours ahead, I suggest having the CRON job run at 6:00 AM UTC, which is 1 AM in NYC.
+Go to the root directory of this repo in your remote virtual machine or wherever you are running this.

 ### credentials.js
 The whole `credentials.js` file should look like the below, with your custom values entered in for each:
 ```